MillionConcepts/glcat_documentation/pages/aspect_tables.md

 * - `dec0`
   - float[^null-unsupport]
   - Leg recalculation
-  - Declination of the centroid of the telescope’s aggregate field of view.
+  - Declination of the centroid of the telescope’s aggregate field of view during this eclipse.
 Always greater than `dec_min` and less than `dec_max`.
 * - `nuv_det_on_time`
   - float
   - scst file header, `NHVNOMN`